stephencelis/SQLite.swift/Documentation/Index.md

 promise to the compiler that they’ll never be `NULL`), while `Expression<T?>` values remain wrapped.

-⚠ Column subscripts on `Row` will force try and abort execution in error cases If you want to handle this yourself, use `Row.get(_ column: Expression<V>)`:
+⚠ Column subscripts on `Row` will force try and abort execution in error cases.
+If you want to handle this yourself, use `Row.get(_ column: Expression<V>)`:

 ```swift